BrianFarnhill/ScalingWebApps/guides/1-start.md

 ## Performing an initial load test

-Return to CloudFormation in your console and look at the URLs described earlier.
-Open the URL for the LoadTestUrl in a new tab.
-Here you will see [Locust](http://locust.io) has already been configured with a number of tests to run against our test site.
-The code for these tests are in the src/loadtest path of this repository for further review.
-The tests are designed to simulate users calling traffic to the site, making more calls to /index.html and /data and fewer to the image and JavaScript resources (as these are more likely to be cached by local proxy endpoints elsewhere after they return HTTP 302 responses).
+Return to CloudFormation in your console and Open the URL for the LoadTestUrl in a new tab from the list of URLs in the Results tab, as described earlier.
+Here you will see that [Locust](http://locust.io) has already been configured with a number of tests to run against our test site.
+The code for these tests is in the src/loadtest path of this repository.
+The tests are designed to simulate traffic from users making requests to the site, making more calls to /index.html and /data and fewer to the image and JavaScript resources (as these are more likely to be cached by local proxy endpoints elsewhere after they return HTTP 302 responses).

 ![A screenshot of the load tester app](images/start-3.png)

 To begin, enter 50 users with a hatch rate of 5.
-This will tell locust to simulate a total of 50 users browsing the site at the same time, but to ramp it up at 5 users per second.
+This will tell locust to simulate a total of 50 users browsing the site at the same time and to ramp up at 5 users per second.
 This means that 10 seconds after the load test starts it will be at its maximum load.
-Leave this test running for a moment while we observe how the site is performining in the back end.
+Leave this test running for a moment while we observe how the site is performing in the back end.

 Return to CloudFormation in your console and open the URL for the WebAppDashboard in a new tab.
 This dashboard has been configured to monitor your web servers and database server.
-The dashbboard will auto-refresh every 10 seconds, allowing you to watch the latest data as it flows in to CloudWatch.
+The dashboard will auto-refresh every 10 seconds, allowing you to watch the latest data as it flows in to CloudWatch.

 ![A screenshot of the cloudwatch dashboard](images/start-4.png)